-Lawyer appeals for release of jailed businessman over ill health
+Lawyer appeals for release of jailed businessman over ill-health

 “We need an urgent intervention or step to be taken by the president according to the constitutional powers,” stressed Reech Ring.

-The president, Article 101(h) of the 2011 Transitional Constitution of the Republic of South Sudan, shall confirm death sentences, grant pardons, and remit convictions or penalties, according to this Constitution and the law.
+The president, Article 101(h) of South Sudan Transitional Constitution 2011 says, shall confirm death sentences, grant pardons, and remit convictions or penalties, according to this Constitution and the law.

 (ST)